arkency/posts/posts/2024-06-04-conditionally-enable-gzip-on-heroku-with-rack-deflater-reduce-response-size-significantly.md

 that we should not take a piece of random information from the Internet for granted.
 No matter what the most advanced, AI-powered search engines in the world may suggest, adding non-toxic glue to pizza sauce is never a good choice.

+## Backstory

 Let's start by explaining how we ended up with such a config.
 Recently, we have been working on performance improvements of the project's most complex (from the UI perspective) page.
 Well, basically, those are just... two tables and a chart.
 But those tables are big, like very big, as they usually contain a few thousand cells.
-It's a lot of HTML when "hotwired"
+It's a lot of HTML when "hotwired"😉😉.
-<wink, wink>.
-You could say now that with JSON, it would be less data, but well, I love how Hotwire works, and I totally
-agree with this statement from their [handbook](https://turbo.hotwired.dev/handbook/introduction#turbo-streams%3A-deliver-live-page-changes):
+You could say now that with JSON, it would be less data, but well, I love how Hotwire works, and I totally agree with this statement from their [handbook](https://turbo.hotwired.dev/handbook/introduction#turbo-streams%3A-deliver-live-page-changes):

 > Yes, the HTML payload might be a tad larger than a comparable JSON, but with gzip, the difference is usually negligible,